IMPACTS OF RESEARCH

-In a rapidly changing world, especially disrupted by the rapid growth of the digital economy and changes in consumption patterns, our Research must have a significant impact on:
+In a constantly changing world, particularly shaken up by the rapid rise of the digital economy and by changes in how we consume, our Research activities must have a significant impact on:

 - Society in general